DataRaptor/drift-discord/README.md

 - If it takes a while initially to load, note that both services are deployed to GCP `cloud-run` which cold starts the containers after some period of inactivity (avoids billing).

+- The frontend code is slightly messy, but with a little more work should start looking nice.
+Howver, I think the end user who's using it would like it.